Aboubacar Sissoko

-Aboubacar Sissoko (born 9 October 1995) is a Malian professional footballer who currently plays for Canadian Premier League side Forge FC.
+Aboubacar Sissoko (born 9 October 1995) is a Malian professional footballer who plays for Atlético Ottawa in the Canadian Premier League.

 Early life

 Sissoko was born in Bamako, Mali and moved to Montreal, Quebec in 2006 when his father, a diplomat, was posted there.

 He began playing youth soccer with CS Mont-Royal Outremont, later joining Longueuil.
 In 2015, he won the Silver Ball with the U21 team of CS Mont-Royal Outremont in the LSEQ U21 division.
 In 2016, he played at the senior amateur level in the LSEQ with CS Panellinios.

 University career

 In 2015, he began attending the Université de Montréal, where he played for the Carabins men's soccer team, joining his brother who also played for the team.
 He was named the Carabins' Rookie of the Year in 2015.
 In 2017, he was named captain of the team.

-He helped the Carabins win reach the national championship three years in a row from 2017 to 2019, helping them win their first national title in 2018, as well as silver medals in 2017 and 2019.
+He helped the Carabins win reach the national championship three consecutive seasons (2017 to 2019), helping them win their first national title in 2018, as well as silver medals in 2017 and 2019.
 He was an RSEQ First Team All-Star three times from 2017 to 2019, as well as a U Sports First Team All-Star in 2019.
 He was also named an RSEQ Indoor First-Team All-Star in 2017-18.

 After the 2019 season, he won the Joe Johnson Memorial Trophy as the most outstanding U Sports men's soccer player, after having been named the RSEQ Player of the Year earlier.
 He was also named the Montreal Carabins Athlete of the Year, across all of their sports teams.

 In June 2020, he was named the U Sports Athlete of the Year for 2019-20.
 He became the first Carabin to ever win the honour.
 As part of the award, he earned a $10,000 schaolarship.